bao1981105/bao1981105.github.io/_posts/2020-03-04-finalpost.markdown

 ***
 ### EfficientNetB3

-Single Model: 96.81%

 We know that usually a CNN with a larger number of layers can hold richer details about the image and therefore is usually more accurate than a model with a fewer number of layers.
 Using wider CNN and an image with larger input size could lead to higher accuracy, but the gain in accuracy tends to saturate after certain threshold.

 With limited computing resources, we want to strike a balance between model depth, model width, and image resolution and build a model that achieves a satisfactory score without using too much computing power.

-Image processing: simple resize, shrink the image from 137 * 236 to 95 * 165 （preserves ratio instead of crop center), we have not used data augmentation this time.
+Image processing: simple resize, shrink the image from 137 X 236 to 95 X 165 （preserves ratio instead of crop center), we have not used data augmentation.

 ```python
 def resize_image(img, w, h, new_w, new_h):